-Building a direct selling company is a like a project with many steps.
+Building a direct selling company is like a project with many steps.
 If you want to save money and time, the order of the steps matter.
-Sylvina Consulting’s Victoria Dohr presented the major tasks in the recommended sequence, while explaining the importance of each one.
+Sylvina Consulting’s Victoria Dohr presented the major tasks in the recommended sequence while explaining the importance of each one.

 Direct selling social media expert Karen Clark of My Business Presence recommended how companies and independent representatives should use each of the major platforms.
 Karen also shared examples of great posts, how companies should respond to comments, and the importance of monitoring the field.

 Most people don’t understand that direct selling companies can’t operate like other businesses when it comes to sales tax.
 That’s why Direct Selling Edge includes a session presented by Jeremy Richmond on the complexities of state taxation.
 Collecting tax only for sales within your state isn’t legal if you have a direct selling company.

 “I left with many takeaways as to how I can contribute and make improvements to how we are currently doing business.
 Thank you for the wealth of knowledge!”

 Jason VanWagoner of Meritus Payments gave a great overview of merchant account processing, how to prevent chargebacks, and how to choose a processing partner.